 The warm weather has arrived!
 The sun is shining, and we’re all looking forward to spending more time outdoors with family and friends.
 But how do you keep safe when enjoying this glorious sunshine?

 In this article, we talk all things suncare, from what SPF actually means, to making sure you're sun-safe whatever you’re doing.

 What does sunscreen do?

 First thing’s first, let’s get to grips with what sunscreen actually does.
-Depending on the SPF and ingredients, sunscreens are used to help minimise the amount of UVA and UVB rays that reach your skin.
+Depending on the SPF and ingredients, sunscreens are used to offer sun protection and help minimise the amount of UVA and UVB rays that reach your skin.

 What are UVB & UVA rays?

 UVB rays are pretty harmful – they can cause sunburn and play a big part in many skin cancers.

 UVA rays cause the type of skin damage that leads to a tan, but also premature ageing and wrinkles.

 So, what does that all mean to you?
 Well, if you regularly reapply a sunscreen with SPF 30, you’re allowing just 3% of UVB rays to reach your skin.
 However, if you use one with SPF 50, you’re only allowing 2% of UVB rays – that’s a huge difference between the two!

 We'd always recommend using at least SPF 30 on most days to protect your skin from the sun.
 But if it’s looking like a super sunny day, grab the factor 50!